GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 [Download the latest Kubernetes binary release](https://github.com/GoogleCloudPlatform/kubernetes/releases/latest) and unpack it into the directory of your choice.

-For convenience, you may want to add `<kubernetes>/cluster` to your path.
-This directory contains some scripts we'll use.

 Make one change before you start up the Kubernetes cluster: **edit the `MINION_SCOPES`** in `<kubernetes>/cluster/gce/config-default.sh` before starting up the cluster, to let your instances auth with BigQuery and PubSub:

 ```
-MINION_SCOPES=("storage-ro" "compute-rw" "bigquery" "https://www.googleapis.com/auth/cloud-platform")
+MINION_SCOPES=("storage-ro" "compute-rw" "https://www.googleapis.com/auth/monitoring" "https://www.googleapis.com/auth/logging.write" "bigquery" "https://www.googleapis.com/auth/cloud-platform")
 ```

+Then, see [this section](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/gce.md#installing-the-kubernetes-command-line-tools-on-your-workstation) of the GCE "getting started" guide to set up access to the `kubectl` command-line tool in your path.
+As noted in that guide, `gcloud` also ships with kubectl, which by default is added to your path.
+However the `gcloud` bundled kubectl version may be older, and we recommend that you use the downloaded binary to avoid potential issues with client/server version skew.

-Then, start your cluster as described in the Kubernetes documentation, e.g.:
+Then, start your cluster as described in the [Kubernetes documentation](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs), e.g.:

     $ <kubernetes>/cluster/kube-up.sh